 You can apply for your own personal data by:

-The council will respond within 40 calendar days of receiving your completed application and fee.
+The council will respond within one month of receiving your completed application.

 How is my information used?